willemdj/soap/doc/soap.md

   Note that the generated module will be the same (apart from the name) as the module that would be created for the server side if the option `{generate_tests, server}`  or `{generate_tests, both}` is used.

+- `{erlsom_options, proplists:proplist()}` - These options are passed on to
+  erlsom.
+This can for example be used to specify the options for dealing with imported namespaces in the `types` (xsd) section of the WSDL.
+See the documentation of erlsom for more details.

 - `{strict, boolean()}` - If `false`, the functions that decode and encode XML will convert only integer (xsd:integer) and boolean values from the XML